 IT Infrastructure (University Services) centrally manage software license programs on behalf of the University.

-A number of statistical packages are included in the site licenses program.
+A number of statistical packages are included in the site license program.
 A site license will offer university departments products which are centrally funded and can be deployed on University assets at no additional cost.
+Please see the licensing availability information listed in this guide.
+For other programs, search the IT Knowledge Base

 Other software packages are also available through bulk purchase programs.
 This offers departments, affiliated institutions and respective staff and students a way to purchase centrally-managed low cost software.